OpenCode Docker

 Custom Markdown Agents

-Define wrapper-level custom OpenCode agents as Markdown files under config/agents/.
+Define wrapper-level custom OpenCode agents as Markdown files under agents/.
 The ocd launcher mounts that directory read-only to /config/agents, and OPENCODE_CONFIG_DIR=/config lets OpenCode load them alongside the JSON config.

 Each file name becomes the agent name.
-For example, config/agents/reviewer.md creates an agent named reviewer:
+For example, agents/reviewer.md creates an agent named reviewer:

 ---